josanua/Inspiro-Lite-Updates/README_DEV.md

 ### Fixes
 * Implemented minor code improvements
-* Update to the latest npm packages.
+* Update to the latest npm packages
-* Uninstall 'postcss-flexibility' package because no need support for IE 9 & 8 versions.
+* Uninstall 'postcss-flexibility' package because no need support for IE 9 & 8 versions
+* Fixes npm 'contrib-uglify-es' deprecated package

 # TODO
-* Test/ask if *.css styles are ok after new updates and minor changes in files.
+* Test/ask if *.css styles are ok after new updates and minor changes in files
 * Fix all Grunt sass warnings
-* Delete commented deactivated packages in Grunt file after all tests.
+* Delete commented deactivated packages in Grunt file after all tests